vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

 ## Test Helpers

-Helpers are testing files that are compiled and can be used in your testing setup, but they do not generate code coverage and are not be pushed to vRO.
+Helpers are testing files that are compiled and can be used in your testing setup, but they do not generate code coverage and are not be pushed to {{ products.vro_short_name }}.
 Mocks and repetitive test data setups are typically defined in these Helper files.

 * **Naming Convention**: `filename.helper.ts`, `filename.helper.js`, or `filename_helper.js`.
 * **Location**: Helper files must be located in any folder under `src/`, though the recommended place is `src/tests/helpers`.